aadilimran/pycon-kubeflow-workshop/README.md

 To execute your pipeline:

 1. From the dashboard, click on the **Create run** button.
-2. Select "pycon-workshop-exp" as the experiment.
+2. Select "pycon-exp" as the experiment.
 3. Set the required parameters for your pipeline run.
     - **dataset_url:** http://rattle.togaware.com/weatherAUS.csv
     - **test_size:** 0.2 (which means 20% of your data will be used as a testset)